+- F1 scrolls the help.

+- Shift-6(^), v, or arrow keys highlight a selection.

+- F9 resets system defaults.

+- Enter selects.

+- F10 saves.

-- F1 for scroll help. - Shift-6(^), v, or arrow keys to highlight a selection. - F9 to reset to defaults. - Enter to select. - F10 to save. - Esc to exit without saving. - Plus (+) and minus (-) keys to change setting values. - To exit the console, press CTRL and the right bracket (]) together, and then press q.
-This sequence drops you to the CMC console. - 7.
-On the Security screen, select the Admin Password option, and press Enter. - 8.
-In the Please type in your new password field, type the new administrative password, and press Enter.
+- Esc exits without saving.

+- Plus (+) and minus (-) keys change setting values.

+- To exit the console, press CTRL and the right bracket (]) together, and then press q.
+This sequence drops you to the CMC console.

+- 7. On the Security screen, select the Admin Password option, and press Enter.

+8. In the Please type in your new password field, type the new administrative password, and press Enter.